testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 }
 ```

-Configuring this setting like that, you'll restrict the errors reported by the plugin related to the queries somehow to only those custom queries matching name or pattern from that list, or [built-in queries](https://testing-library.com/docs/queries/about).
+Configuring this setting like that, you'll restrict the errors reported by the plugin related to the queries to only those custom queries matching name or pattern from that list, or [built-in queries](https://testing-library.com/docs/queries/about).
 The previous setting example would cause:

 ```javascript
 // ✅ this would be reported since `getByText` is a built-in Testing Library query